Gay Cape Town – Fun, Friendly and Unique.

 Franschhoek

-- Franschhoek is renowned for its French heritage and combines wine, Art, and culinary excellence.
+- Franschhoek is famous for its French heritage, art and dining experiences.

-- Explore the area via the Franschhoek Wine Tram, a hop-on-hop-off experience that connects several wineries.
+- Take the Franschhoek Wine Tram, a hop-on-hop-off experience connecting several different wineries.

-- Look for LGBTQ+-friendly spots like Le Lude for sparkling wine or Boschendal for a picnic under the trees.
+- Don’t miss a visit to LGBTQ+-friendly spot Le Lude for sparkling wine or Boschendal for a picnic under the trees.

-- Franschhoek hosts food and wine festivals throughout the year.
-Plan your trip around one of these for a festive atmosphere.
+- Franschhoek also hosts food and wine festivals throughout the year.

 Outdoor Adventures